LuthfanM/createllaReactNative/README.md

 - Ads after 20 products
 - Display end of catalogue when there is no more data that can be fetch from back end

+Project Screenshoot can be viewed in screenshoot folder

+# How To Run
 To run this project :

 Download platform-tools to help run the project :